 Reclassifying a raster layer is a very useful task.
-We just created the g_aspect layer from the g_dem one.
+We just created the g\aspect layer from the g\dem one.
 The value range gets from 0 (North) passing through 90 (East), 180 (South), 270 (West) and finally to 360 (North again).
-We can reclassify the g_aspect layer to have just 4 categories following specific rules (North = 1, East = 2, South = 3 and West = 4).
+We can reclassify the g\aspect layer to have just 4 categories following specific rules (North = 1, East = 2, South = 3 and West = 4).

-Grass reclassify tool accepts a $t \times t$ file with the defined rules.
+Grass reclassify tool accepts a txt file with the defined rules.
 Writing the rules is very simple and the GRASS Manual contains very good description.

-Patarimas: Each GRASS tool has its own Manual tab.
-Take the time to read the description of the tool you are using to don't miss some useful parameters
+Tip: Each GRASS tool has its own Manual tab.
+Take the time to read the description of the tool you are using to don't miss some useful parameters section.

-1. Load the g_aspect layer or, if you don't have create it, go back to the DDD Follow Along: Create an aspect map section.
+1. Load the g\aspect layer or, if you don't have create it, go back to the Follow Along: Create an aspect map

 - 2. Look for the r.reclass module by searching for it in the Filter field of the Modules List tab - 3.
 Open the tool and set it up like the following picture.
-The file containing the rules is in the exercise_data/grass/folder, named reclass_aspect.txt. - 4.
+The file containing the rules is in the exercise\data/ grass/ folder, named reclass\aspect.txt. - 4.
 Click on Run and wait until the process is finished: